Sylvain-Bugat/RundeckMonitor/README.md

 Edit the configuration file creatd by the wizard or copy and edit the sample configuration file `rundeckMonitor.properties` from the master `target\` directory and change these parameters:

-### Rundeck project parameters
+### RunDeck project parameters

 	rundeck.monitor.url=

-URL with the http protocol and with only the domain and the port like: `http:\\rundeck.domain.com:4440`
+URL with the http/https protocol and with only the domain and the port like: `http://rundeck.domain.com:4440`

 	rundeck.monitor.project=

-Rundeck project containing jobs to scan
+RunDeck project containing jobs to scan

 ### Authentication parameters

 	rundeck.monitor.api.key=

-Rundeck API key can be used instead of login/password
+RunDeck API key can be used instead of login/password

 	rundeck.monitor.login=

-Login with access to the Rundeck REST API if no API key is defined
+Login with access to the RunDeck REST API if no API key is defined

 	rundeck.monitor.password=